ElishaHarmison/Sudoku/Sudoku/ReadMe.md

 The Main issue throughout this project was creating JavaScript that would take the users input from the input field within the grid.
 The first time attempting this allowed me to collect user input but didn't show what the value they had input was.
 Instead of collecting user input per box and checking them individually, it was found that it would work if all of the users input were collected and checked against the correct answers for all of the missing squares at the same time.
 This was the biggest issue through the project as multiple options were tried and tested but all of them failed until this option worked.

-Another issue was to find a way to make the correct answers go green and the incorrect ones to go red.
-Each way this was tried it was either changing the colour of the button text, rather than the text on button click; whilst also changing the colour of the text before being checked - making all the text green.

   #### How they were overcome ####